 1. Data quality

 - Frequent data errors.
 The rate of data entry errors is around 2% and sometimes can be as high as 26%.
+These errors complicate analysis and force teams to cross-verify information, which slows the due diligence process.

 - Low data availability.
 Financial, operational, or security data may be unavailable, creating uncertainty for due diligence teams.
+Missing information leads to incomplete evaluations, posing risks in decision-making.

 - Information discrepancies.
 Significant discrepancies between values in different databases often force DD teams to make rough approximations.
+This can undermine the accuracy of their findings and lead to flawed conclusions or overlooked risks.

 2. Time constraints